 The plan is not achieving the general objectives of controlling pollutants or is not consistent with the terms and conditions of the permit.

-Section 12.07 Waivers.
-The City Council, upon recommendation of the City Engineer, may waive a requirement of this Ordinance upon making a finding that the alternate design of the application will not adversely affect the standards of this Ordinance and the waiver of such requirement will not adversely affect the standards and requirements set forth in this Ordinance.
-The City Council may require as a condition of the waiver, such dedication or construction, or agreement to dedicate or construct as may be necessary to adequately meet said standards and requirements.

-Section 12.08 Stormwater Management Plan Inspections and Enforcement.
+Section 12.07 Stormwater Management Plan Inspections and Enforcement.

 Subd.
 1. Inspections.
-The City will conduct inspections on a regular basis to ensure that the plan is properly installed and maintained.
+The City will conduct random inspections to ensure that the plan is properly installed and maintained.
 In all cases the inspectors will attempt to work with the builder or developer to maintain proper erosion and sediment control at all sites.
-In cases where cooperation is withheld, the City shall issue construction stop work orders, until erosion and sediment control measures meet the requirements of this Ordinance.
+In cases where cooperation is withheld, the City shall impose reinspection fees and may issue construction stop work orders, until erosion and sediment control measures meet the requirements of this Ordinance.
 An inspection must follow before work can commence.
 Inspections are required as follows:

 Before any land disturbing activity begins.